 The Unity Account Part

 SineSpace runs on the Unity game engine.
 Content creators build and assemble content in the Unity Editor, and then upload it to the SineSpace servers.
-To use the Unity Editor, you will need an account with Unity.
+Getting started with Unity and SineSpace means that you will need an account with Unity.

 In order to use the Unity Editor, you need to have an account.
 There are three different types of accounts to choose from.
 All of them give you the same Editor functions and basic content-creating capabilities.
 The personal account is free, and a great place to start out.
 Plus or pro accounts cost money but offer additional training and discounts on the asset store.
 Check out this page on Unity’s site comparing the plans, and choose whatever works best for your needs.

-Once you’ve created an account, the go here to download the software.
-Get the Unity Hub.
+Once you set up a Unity account, the go here to download the software.
+Get the Unity Hub – see this post for more information about the great new version.
 That will let you install and manage different versions easily, trust me it will make your life easier in the long run.

 Once you’ve downloaded, installed, and launched the Unity Hub (it will prompt you for your newly-created account info), click on the Installs tab.
 Your screen may look a little different than the screenshot above.
-As of Editor Pack 14, SineSpace allows you to use versions 2017.2.x up to 2018.3.x.
-As of this writing, Unity 2018.3.x still has a few issues that the SineSpace developers are working through.
+As of Editor Pack 14, SineSpace allows you to use versions 2017.2.x up to 2018.4.x.
+As of this writing, Unity 2018.3.x and 2018.4.x still have a few issues that the SineSpace developers are working through (known issues are listed on this wiki page).
 If you don’t have existing projects or a reason you would need to run an older version, go with Unity 2018.2.x.
-If you’re feeling adventurous and are willing to put in the additional time to help test, then roll the dice on 2018.3.x.
+If you’re feeling adventurous and are willing to put in the additional time to help test, then roll the dice on 2018.4.x.

 Once you click the Download button, you’ll get a popup asking you to choose which components you want to install.